 A particle of charge q moving with velocity v through a magnetic field B feels a force

 where q is the angle between the direction of the magnetic field and the direction of the velocity.
-The direction of the force is perpendicular to both the velocity and magnetic field: see the right-hand-rule page.
-If a particle moves parallel to the magnetic field, it feels no force.
+The direction of the force is chosen perpendicular to both the velocity and magnetic field.
+See the right-hand-rule page.
+When a particle moves parallel to the magnetic field it feels no force.

-The magnetic field is given in units of Tesla, where 1.0 T = 1.0 NĚs/(mC).
-A magnetic field on the order of a Tesla is very strong, and can only be created by rather expensive magnets.
-The magnets you stick to a refrigerator produce fields on the order of 10-3 T.
+The magnetic field is given in units of Tesla.
+1.0 T = 1.0 NĚs/(mC).
+Other units of magnetic field are Gauss.
+104 Gauss = 1.0 T. A magnetic field on the order of a Tesla is a large field which needs expensive magnets.
+Most cheap magnets have field on the order of 10-3 Tesla.

 Thus the force per unit length felt by a segment of wire in a magnetic field is the current times the magnetic field.
-Like the original force equation, this also needs a factor of sin q if the field and the wire are not perpendicular to each other.
+This is easily seen with a demonstration.